Mold and Mildew

 In order to grow, mold spores require three elements to be present: food, proper temperatures and moisture.
 If all these growing conditions exist, mold will grow in your home.

-Unfortunately, there are many food sources in your home that molds love, including fabric, carpet, wallpaper, and many building materials such as drywall, wood and some insulations.
-There is not much a homeowner can do about this.
+Unfortunately, there are many food sources in your home that molds love.
+They include fabric, carpet, wallpaper, and many organic building materials such as drywall, wood and even some insulations.
+There is not much a homeowner can do about the food element.

-Mold growth also requires temperatures between 40 degrees F, and 100 degrees F which is the range of temperatures found in your home.
-This is the same temperature range that humans exist so not much can be done about this either.
+Mold growth also requires the right temperatures between 40 degrees F, and 100 degrees F. This happens to also be the perfect range of temperatures found in your home.
+Because this is the same temperature range that humans exist.
+So not much can be done about this element either.

 Critical Moisture Levels